aws-amplify/aws-sdk-ios/README.md

     }
     ```

 **Note**: Most of the service client classes have a singleton method to get a default client.
-The naming convention is `+ defaultSERVICENAME` (e.g. `+ defaultDynamoDB` in the above code snippet).
-This singleton method creates a service client with `defaultServiceConfiguration`, which you set up in step 5, and maintains a strong reference to the client.
+The naming convention is `default` (e.g. `AWSDynamoDB.default()` in the above code snippet).
+This singleton method creates a service client with `defaultServiceConfiguration`, which you set up in step 4, and maintains a strong reference to the client.

 ## Getting Started with Objective-C